Addressing Health Equity for System-Involved Youth

 Sellers Dorsey helps bridge the gap between healthcare and child welfare.
 Whether it’s training, technical assistance, consultation assessments, solution development, implementation, and more, our subject matter experts have decades of experience across the full continuum of child and family well-being.

-Connect with, Senior Director, Katie Olse to learn more about our child and family well-being solutions.
+Connect with, Senior Director, Katie Renner Olse to learn more about our child and family well-being solutions.
 Simply click here and select her name in the dropdown!

 Katie Renner Olse